-- In the quick settings for SUN2000-(29.9KTL/36KTL/40KTL)-M3, the grid code is N/A by • default (automatic startup is not supported).
-Set the grid code based on the area where the PV plant is located. - For details about how to use the site deployment wizard, see FusionSolar App Quick Guide.
+- In the quick settings for SUN2000-50KTL-M3, the grid code is N/A by default (automatic startup is not supported).
+Set the grid code based on the area where the PV plant is located. - Before the equipment is put into operation for the first time, ensure that the parameters are set correctly by professional personnel.
+Incorrect parameter settings may result in noncompliance with local grid connection requirements and affect the normal operations of the equipment. - For details about how to use the site deployment wizard, see FusionSolar App Quick Guide.